NAB after every democratically elected alive former PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-This time, Abbasi, who enjoys remarkable reputation and integrity, has been arrested by the NAB in the LNG deal with Qatar that he had signed as the petroleum minister.
-Previously, he was apprehended in the so-called plane hijacking case as Gen Musharraf had imposed martial law on Oct 12, 1999, overthrowing the Nawaz Sharif government.
+This time, Abbasi, who enjoys remarkable reputation and integrity, has been arrested by the National Accountability Bureau (NAB) in the LNG deal with Qatar that he had signed as the petroleum minister.
+Previously, he was apprehended in the so called plane hijacking case as Gen Pervez Musharraf had imposed martial law on October 12, 1999, overthrowing the Nawaz Sharif government.
 He had then remained in jail for two years and walked out of it after over two years following his acquittal.

 After clinching the agreement, Abbasi, who later served as the prime minister from August 2017 to May 2018 in the wake of Supreme Court sanctioned disqualification of Nawaz Sharif, had written a letter to the NAB to look into it following questions raised by his political opponents.
 The Karachi chapter of the anti-graft watchdog had probed it and given a clean chit.